sorbet/sorbet/website/docs/why-type-annotations.md

 [tuple type](tuples.md) instead of an [array type](stdlib-generics.md), because it knows that the array cannot be re-assigned or mutated.

-For hash literals, Sorbet always infers a [hash type](stdlib-generics.md) (even for frozen hash literals) because [shape types](shapes.md) are not yet mature enough to be automatically inferred.
-It's still possible to use an explicit type annotation to declare a constant as having a shape type.

 ## ... for instance variables?

 Sorbet always requires type annotations for instance and class variables, with a